loose-walrus/EinsteinsRiddle/readme.md

 13. The German smokes Prince.
 14. The Norwegian lives next to the blue house.
 15. The man who smokes Blends has a neighbor who drinks water.

-The code provided solves the problem using RDF/OWL semantic reasoning.